 Tip: Diffuse peppermint oil throughout the day to increase your alertness and reduce fatigue.

-2. Add to Water for Exercise and Lung Health
+Add Peppermint to Water for Exercise and Lung Health

-Peppermint essential oil added to water, about 1 drop oil per day, during exercise enhanced athletic ability for young men by increasing power, time to exhaustion, and improved respiratory and heart rate as well as blood pressure.
+Peppermint essential oil added to water, about 1 drop oil per day, during exercise, enhances athletic ability for young men by increasing power, time to exhaustion, and improved respiratory and heart rate as well as blood pressure.

 Exercise and lung capacity improved within minutes of peppermint essential oil compared to placebo in yet another study.
 For example, exercise, lung and heart measurements, blood pressure, heart rate, and breath rate all improved.

-Tip: Add 1 drop peppermint oil to water for a great exercise boost
+Tip: Add 1 drop of peppermint oil to water for a great exercise boost

 Bronchitis and Peppermint Oil

-Cineole, one of the components of peppermint and eucalyptus, was able to reduce bronchitis symptoms and coughing symptoms (8).
+Cineole, one of the components of peppermint and eucalyptus, was able to reduce bronchitis symptoms and coughing symptoms.

 Cineole also improves symptoms of asthma, including lung function and quality of life.

-Menthol improved lung capacity and reduced coughing when exposed to lung irritant and reduced coughing.
+Menthol improves lung capacity and reduces coughing when exposed to lung irritants and reduced coughing.

-Peppermint oil reduces pain associated with gastrointestinal spasms (14).
+Peppermint oil reduces pain associated with gastrointestinal spasms.
 This is likely because menthol relaxes smooth muscles.

-Tip: Apply 1 drop peppermint oil to each temple.
-Be careful to avoid eye area.
+Tip: Apply 1 drop of diluted peppermint oil to each temple.
+Be careful to avoid the eye area.

-Topical application of peppermint oil improves skin condition and reduced itching in patients with chronic itching conditions (18).
+Topical application of peppermint oil improves skin condition and reduces itching in patients with chronic itching conditions.

 Tip: peppermint essential oil can provide instant relief when applied topically to the area of concern.